Ken-vdE/composer-extend-class/README.md

 ```

 Simple as that.
 Old class file will be copied and source altered for it to have
-the new unique class name of "Class_Old" but same old namespace.
+the new unique class name of "Class_0R1giN4L" but same old namespace.

 Not quality checked code, no tests, no warranty.
 Copyleft KludgeWorks LLC.

+# Don't forget
+To gitignore the generated *_0R1giN4L.php files.php